MartyCatawiki/fastlane-plugin-firebase_test_lab/README.md

 ## Actions

-### `firebase_test_lab_ios_xctest`
+### `firebase_test_lab_run_tests`

-Submit your iOS app to Firebase Test Lab and run XCTest.
-Refer to [this document](https://firebase.google.com/docs/test-lab/ios/command-line) for more details about Firebase Test Lab specific arguments.
+Submit your app to Firebase Test Lab and run your tests.
+Refer to [this document](https://firebase.google.com/docs/test-lab/) for more details about Firebase Test Lab specific arguments.

+Example of iOS

 ```ruby
 scan(